ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

     - **versions.tf**: This file includes the Terraform version that this template requires.
 2. Create a JSON file where you store the configuration of your {{site.data.keyword.bpshort}} workspace.

+You can use a pre-built, open-source and enterprise-ready [Terraform IBM modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to provision infrastructure.
+{: tip}

 ## Creating your {{site.data.keyword.bplong_notm}} workspace
 {: #create-tut-wks}
 {: step}